Safeguarding children and young people policy

 Policy Management:

-Purpose: To ensure that Make-A-Wish Australia is promoting and protecting at all times the best interests of children and young people involved in its programs
+Purpose: To ensure Make-A-Wish Australia is promoting and protecting at all times the best interests of children and young people involved in its programs

 Owner: Belinda Wallin, Group Head of People and Volunteers

-Date of next review: December 2023
+Date of next review: March 2027

 Icon of a smiling and sparkling star in blue